 Why is Card Counting so Popular?

 Like many players, gamblers, and fans of casinos know, there’s more than just card counting on the table when it comes to beating the casino and making a profit.
 Hole carding is another method, while shuffle tracking can also turn a profit.
 As you can see, the more you dive into the world of card counting, the more methods pop up.

-The truth is that card counting is probably the most infamous way to try and pull one over on the casino.
+The truth is that card counting is probably the most infamous way to try and pull one over on the online casino.
 There are many reasons why players do it, with profit being the number one pull of course.
 Let’s look in more detail at why people seem to be so fascinated with this particular way of gaining an advantage over the house.

 Win Bigger Money Over Time

 One thing that card counting has in common with legit methods of advantage gambling is that it promises profits over time.
 Take a look and notice the “overtime” caveat.
 This isn’t a short-term method of racking up winnings, this is a “slow and steady wins the race” method.
 When the strategy is used correctly, profits are delivered in the long-term, but you can expect it to deliver many tedious moments at the tables.
 But, in my opinion, that’s all part of the fun.